kentleighenglish/grunter/README.md

 Ultimately grunter aims to make running multiple grunt compilers (as well as being aware of their status), a simple process that requires little or no action on the users part.

+---

+#Notice!
+This shell script is still heavily in progress, and as such many vital functions have not yet been implemented.
+If you would like to contribute, or have any requests; feel free to get in touch, I love hearing new ideas.

 ##Installation